America's Game note The second iteration of the 1981-97 puzzle board, before a digital one was introduced.

 Sdrawkcab Name: Played for Laughs on September 12, 1996, while discussing the Jackpot round that debuted the next Monday.
 Pat held the wedge upside-down and said that "Beginning next week, we have our Topkcaj..." before Vanna took it from him and turned it right-side-up.

 Scenery Porn: Some of the specially-themed weeks are given rather intricate set pieces.
 They go all-out on Halloween week with gag tombstones, animatronic gargoyles, a haunted house, smoke and lights, various "spooky" sound effects in the Bonus Round, etc.

 Scully Box: Contestants are placed on risers that may be raised or lowered in order to make reaching the Wheel easier relative to their height.

 Shaped Like Itself: Done at least twice with the Place category: a late-1988 nighttime episode had a Place puzzle of SECRET HIDING PLACE, and a 1999 Bonus Round had the answer WORKPLACE in that category.

-Whenever the Bonus Round is lost, Pat always spoils when the envelope is $100,000 by opening it, then quickly closing it before showing it to the camera.
+Whenever the Bonus Round is lost, Pat always spoils when the envelope is $100,000 by opening it, then quickly closing it and attempting to stall before showing it to the camera.

 Sudden Death: Originally, nighttime ties were broken by a Speed-Up round between the tied contestants.
 Since the introduction of Toss-Ups, a fourth Toss-Up is used instead.